guilsa/news-scraper/readme.md

 ## Med

+- Add totalCitations column (or article_details table)
-- Add citations table to help articles table store list of citations
+- Add ability to query all articles with a minimum amount of total citations
-  - Enable foreign key support
+  - Add a get historic days url route
+  - Limit /articles response by total citations
 - User can limit to the top n articles per day
 - Datetime bug: before day ends, backend seems to think its 2022-07-01, I expect 2022-06-30 (in articles' date column)
 - Db migration automation should be done from database, not scraper